 Highlights of the line-up include: a series of installations by Ruth Ewan in local public houses, Michael Rakowitz’s food intervention in the Whitechapel Refectory, a new vocal piece by Elaine Mitchener in connection with Helen Cammock’s exhibition Che si può fare, a painterly multimedia installation and sound performance by Appau Jnr Boakye-Yiadom, Laure Prouvost’s performance it’s a tragedy, featuring an eavesdropping opera singer, the dynamic imagery of Tabita Rezaire, a participatory performance by Emma Smith responding to the ancient practice of using bells to mark time, Abigail Reynolds’ moving image work about libraries lost to political conflicts, natural catastrophes, revolutions and wars and Navine G. Khan-Dossos investigates designs circulated as branding for The Prevent Strategy.

 On the night of Nocturnal Creatures tickets for the Michael Rakowitz exhibition will be £7.50.
-Book your tickets now to avoid disappointment on the night.

 Locations not to miss include: the iconic Golden Heart Pub, the historic Toynbee Hall and Victorian Wash Houses at London Metropolitan University, the surreal Masonic Temple at Andaz London hotel, plus the Whitechapel Bell Foundry, The White Chapel Building, and Brick Lane.